MCP-Mirror/jakenuts_mcp-solarwinds/README.md

 - Default search range is the last 24 hours

 #### visualize_logs
-Generate a histogram visualization of log events
+Generate a histogram json response for of log events
-- Creates ASCII charts showing log frequency over time
+- Formatted for Claude and canvas representations
 - Configurable time intervals (minute, hour, day)
 - Supports UTC or local time zones
 - Customizable query filters and time ranges